 Various other instances of precision with respect to the sixth century argue that the writer was an eye-witness of that ancient culture:

-Daniel lists the Medes first in the phrase “law of the Medes and Persians” (5:28; 6:8, 12, 15).
-In later history, due to Persia’s ascendancy, it became “Persians and Medes” (cf. Esth.
-1:19).
+(5) Daniel lists the Medes first in the phrase “law of the Medes and Persians” (Dan 5:28; 6:8, 12, 15).
+In later history, due to Persia’s ascendancy, it became “Persians and Medes” (cf. Esther 1:19).

 LATER MORE DETAILED

 The same applies to Daniel 11.
-In the beginning of chapter 11 many kings are described in a single verse, but later many verses describe a single king.
+In the beginning of chapter 11, many kings are described in a single verse, but later many verses describe a single king.
 About 8 verses describe Antiochus III, followed by more than 20 verses describing the evil king of Daniel 11.